It’s all up to you.

 from DAS ENERGI, by Paul Williams

-This morning I spoke with a friend who is a meditator, and asked if they were meditating.
+Early on last year as we headed into lockdown, I spoke with a friend who is a meditator, and asked if they were meditating.
 ‘I was,’ she said.
 ‘Then this Covid-19 thing happened, so I stopped.’

 ‘You stopped because…’